Midland Highway (Victoria)

-Midland Highway is a major rural highway linking major towns in Victoria, beginning from Geelong and winding through country Victoria in a large arc through the cities of Ballarat, Bendigo and Shepparton, eventually reaching Mansfield at the foothills of the Victorian Alps.
+The Midland Highway is a major rural highway linking major towns in Victoria, beginning from Geelong and winding through country Victoria in a large arc through the cities of Ballarat, Bendigo and Shepparton, eventually reaching Mansfield at the foothills of the Victorian Alps.

 Midland Link Highway links Barjarg (on Midland Highway) and Maindample (on Maroondah Highway), bypassing Mansfield and reducing the journey from Benalla to Alexandra by 19 km.

 Route

 Midland Highway commences at the intersection of Melbourne Road at Geelong, and heads in a north-westerly direction as a four lane, dual-carriageway road through the western suburbs of Geelong until it reaches the interchange with Geelong Ring Road, where it narrows to a two-lane, single carriageway rural highway, continues north-east through Meredith and turning north to the southern suburbs of Ballarat, where it widens again to a four-lane, dual-carriageway road through central Ballarat, until a short distance south of the interchange with Western Freeway where the road narrows again to a two-lane, single carriageway.
-It continues in a north-eastly direction through Daylesford and Castlemaine, where it meets Calder Freeway just outside Harvourt and runs concurrent with it as a four-lane, dual-carriageway road until it reaches central Bendigo, when it narrows to a four-lane, single carriageway road and splits off to run north-east through Bendigo's suburbs of Epsom and Huntly, where it narrows back to a two-lane rural highway.
+It continues in a north-eastly direction through Daylesford and Castlemaine, where it meets Calder Freeway just outside Harcourt and runs concurrent with it as a four-lane, dual-carriageway road until it reaches central Bendigo, when it narrows to a four-lane, single carriageway road and splits off to run north-east through Bendigo's suburbs of Epsom and Huntly, where it narrows back to a two-lane rural highway.
 It meets Northern Highway at Elmore, and continues in an easterly direction where it meets Goulburn Valley Highway in central Shepparton, before heading in a south-easterly direction to Benalla.
 It meets Hume Freeway at an interchange just south of the town, before continuing in a southerly direction.
 Midland Link Highway splits off at Barjang, where the highway continues in a south-easterly direction to eventually terminate at a roundabout in the town centre with Maroondah Highway in Mansfield.